The Department of Elementary Education at UNC Pembroke offers a B.S. in Elementary Education with teacher licensure. The program:

 - enhance collaborative relationships with diverse families and communities

+The Elementary Education program is accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the NC State Board of Education.
 The program is offered for practicing teachers that hold a Standard Professional I teaching license in elementary education and leads to master's licensure.
 Two years of full-time teaching experience is recommended, but not required.